-All students in grades 1-12 have to computers and access to digital curriculum.
-Students have access to computers using mobile carts and hardwired stationary labs.
-Grades 5-8 students participate in the district’s Rotational Model – Hybrid Learning Program.
+All students in grades 3-12 each have their own laptops and all students have access to digital curriculum.
+High School students are able to take home their laptop as part of their personalized learning experience.
+Students in grades K-2 have access to classroom and library computers.
+Students in grades 5-8 students participate in the district’s Rotational Model – Hybrid Learning Program.
 Other students are provided with online access to Math & Reading Computer Aided Instruction.
 Schoology and Google Classrooms Learning Management Systems have been designed to provide various students with a digital dashboard of curriculum and tools needed for their education and are available from any internet capable device.
 Students in grades 9-12 and faculty members are encouraged to participate in the Bring Your Own Device (BYOD) program as they desire.

 The shared commitment to academic excellence from the community, School Board, administration, and faculty has enabled the implementation of the following technology resources:

-- Computer to Student ratio is approximately: 1 computer for every 4 students.
+- Computer to Student ratio is approximately: 1 computer for 1.3 students.

 Every teacher throughout the district has a Dell Laptop computers running Windows 10 and MS Office 2016 Suite.
 All classrooms, offices, and media centers are wired and wireless for network and internet access.
-Students have network accounts including storage space on the network.
+Students have network accounts including storage space on the network, in Office 365, and in GoogleDocs.
 Students in grades 3-12 have access to student email through Microsoft Office 365.
-Our student and staff Internet usage is filtered by our internet service provider, IU13 using a Palo Alto appliance.
+Our internet service is provided through IU13 and is filtered through our SmoothWall filter appliance for faculty/students onsite and students offsite.
 Websites that are blocked are categorized in the following categories: adult content, violence, games, chat, gambling, auction, and hacking.
 Every computer in the district is protected against viruses and other malicious logic by Microsoft endpoint protection software.
 Virus definitions are downloaded daily to a server and then automatically distributed throughout the district.

 Technology to increase Productivity and Infrastructure: